-It’s an experience that has puzzled thousands of seafood lovers across Canada and around the world: You’ve eaten fish and shellfish all of your life with no ill effects, and then one day, you’re eating some tasty tidbit from the sea – maybe some jumbo shrimp, some butter-drenched lobster, or some fresh-caught salmon – and suddenly, you don’t feel so good.
+It’s an experience that has puzzled thousands of seafood lovers across North America and around the world: You’ve eaten fish and shellfish all of your life with no ill effects, and then one day, you’re eating some tasty tidbit from the sea – maybe some jumbo shrimp, some butter-drenched lobster, or some fresh-caught salmon – and suddenly, you don’t feel so good.

 Maybe you feel like you’re going to be sick to your stomach, or feel your throat tightening and your lungs beginning to wheeze.
 You may feel flushed and hot as your face turns beet red.
 Maybe you break into hives from head to toe, or feel like you’re going to pass out as your heart takes off like a bullet train.

 Chances are that you are having an allergic reaction to seafood – the most common culprits in the allergy world.